Year of Call:

 - Advice & Guidance Manual for Seafarers, concerning investigations and prosecutions bought by the police and the Maritime and Coastguard Agency, together with investigations by the Marine Accident Investigation Branch, Seafarers’ Rights International, co-written with Ian Lawrie QC (March 2012)

-Oliver is frequently instructed in matters with an international element and usually cases involving allegations of dishonesty, sharp practice or breach of trust.
-He is currently instructed in relation to the SFO investigations into Alstom International Ltd (‘Operation Ruthenium’) and Airbus Group.
+Oliver is a contributor to Millington and Sutherland Williams on the Proceeds of Crime, writing the chapters on bribery & corruption and investigations.
+He is routinely instructed in matters with an international element and usually cases involving allegations of dishonesty, sharp practice or breach of trust.

 He has considerable experience of the following: